 BlackStar Film Festival

-Hailed as “the black Sundance” by Ebony magazine, BlackStar Film Festival makes its return to Philly for a fifth round of cinematic awesomeness.
+Hailed as “the black Sundance” by Ebony magazine, BlackStar Film Festival makes its return to Philly for another round of cinematic awesomeness.

 “By Indie Means Necessary” serves as the tagline for BlackStar, and plays on the festival’s dedication to independent cinema in the spirit of late civil rights activist Malcolm X and his iconic “By Any Means Necessary” speech.